kgateway-dev/kgateway/docs/operator_guide/gitops/gloo_declarative_model.md

 Following the GitOps methodology, custom Gloo configuration can be stored in a version control repo, and controlling how that configuration is reviewed, merged, and deployed can help mitigate operational risk.
 Coming soon, Gloo Enterprise will be shipping with a feature that simplifies the design of a GitOps process.
 With Gloo Enterprise, when users make changes in the Gloo UI, they will automatically persist in a changeset that is backed by a Git repository.
-Then, when the change is reviewed and merged in, the configuration will be deployed.
+Only when the change is reviewed and merged in, the configuration will be deployed.
+Users will be able to see the current deployed state, as well as the pending changeset changes, via the Gloo UI.

 ## Solo Kit, the declarative product generator